About Community Health

 Zika and Emerging Diseases UPDATED 8/1/2016

 According to the Centers for Disease Control and prevention ([CDC], 2016) Zika is a disease that is primarily transferred to humans through the bite of an infected mosquito (vector).
 The Zika virus was first discovered in 1947 and since then, small outbreaks of Zika have been reported in Africa, Southeast Asia, and the Pacific Islands.

 Since the symptoms of Zika are mild and similar to many other diseases (fever, rash, joint pain, and conjunctivitis), cases may not have been recognized and reported.
 After several confirmed cases of Zika in Brazil in 2015 and a possible link to birth defects such as microcephaly, in 2016 the World Health Organization (WHO) declared Zika a public health emergency of international concern.

 While Zika is spreading, the mosquitos (Aedis aegypti and Aedes albopictus) that carry the disease are generally not found in Massachusetts.
 However the CDC (2016) strongly advises women who are pregnant to avoid travel to areas with Zika, check with their healthcare provider prior to travel, and follow steps to prevent mosquito bites.

 Since several cases have occurred in Florida the CDC updated travel recommendations for pregnant women and those with recent travel to the effected area in Florida.
-Please click on the link to read the latest CDC recommendations.
+Please click on the link to read the latest CDC recommendations (PDF).